 Have you seen the Kids’ Zone?
 Play games and visit some cool websites.
 You can vote for your favourites.

 Homework will be given out on a Friday to be handed in the following Wednesday.
 At the moment one week will be maths, the next literacy.
 After Christmas both maths and literacy will be given out weekly.

 Please support your child with this as it will help them in school.
 All work sent home will be to reinforce what we have been doing in class, so should not be too onerous.

 New spellings will be given out each Wednesday and tested the following Wednesday.
 It would be appreciated if you could spend time, daily if possible learning these spellings.
 It may be useful to learn 3 spellings each day, recapping the previous days spellings as you go along, making the task more manageable.

-As you will see from the lists there are weeks when new pattern spelling lists are not given out as the children will be tested on previous weeks' spellings and high frequency words (common words which the children need to be able to spell within writing tasks).
+As you will see from the lists there are 10 spellings given each week, the other 5 will be made up of high frequency words (common words which the children need to be able to spell within writing tasks). words and words from previous weeks lists.
 This is to ensure retention and will help to consolidate spelling patterns and conventions in preparation for SATs.